-Special thanks go to Aiden Price for figuring out our hosting architecture requirements, building the bones of the database, getting the news archive up and running, writing the database library, as well as general technical support and holding our hand during our development phase; Peter Schulz for writing the WP Data Access plugin and his support while we refined it to suit our purposes; and Jon Lazar, a fellow AFOL and blogger, who guided us through customising the visitor experience in the database section.
+Special thanks go to Aiden Price for figuring out our hosting architecture requirements, building the bones of the database, getting the news archive up and running, writing the database library, as well as general technical support and holding our hand during our development phase; Peter Schulz for writing the WP Data Access plugin and his support while we refined it to suit our purposes; and Daniel Richards, a fellow LSW AFOL, who guided us through customising the visitor experience in the database section.
 Without their help, this resource would not exist.

-If you want to contact The Holo-Brick Archives you can use the form below or click on one of the envelope icons in our staff bios above to contact one of us directly.
+If you want to contact The Holo-Brick Archives you can use the form below or click on the email icons in our staff bios above to contact one of us directly.